 So, if you have enough days and your budget allows it, the Serengeti National Park is a must if you want to do a safari in Tanzania.

-4. The safari in the Ngorongoro Crater
+4. Safari in the Ngorongoro Crater in Tanzania.

 Ngorongoro Crater is one of the few places in the world where you can see the Big Five.
 In practice, we only saw the rhinoceros and only from a distance.
 We saw neither lions nor elephants, nor the leopard….
 Of course, we enjoyed this place like children.
 The richness and diversity of this place is incredible, and it really is the place to see that everything is related and that the animals live in complete harmony.
 It is the place where you can become absorbed in analyzing the behavior of each one of them depending on the other animals around.
 We assure you that the commotion generated by two hyenas running back and forth in the middle of the crater will never be forgotten in our lifetime, and neither will the way the rest of the people reacted!